Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Former sprinter and hurdling athlete Colin Jackson is ditching his trainers for a pair of skates.

-The 53-year-old hopes his sports activities background will assist him out on the ice, saying in an interview on BBC Breakfast: “I can do some little bit of skating.
-I believe with sport in itself you’ve actually bought a little bit of stability and that will likely be transferable on this circumstance.
+The 53-year-old hopes his sports activities background will assist him out on the ice, saying in an interview on BBC Breakfast: “I can perform a little little bit of skating.
+I believe with sport in itself you’ve actually acquired a little bit of stability and that can be transferable on this circumstance.
 How a lot dancing we’ll do, who is aware of?!
 We’ll see how the choreography goes.”

 Sonny Jay